On the Morrison-Kawamata dream space and its applications: Applications of MKD fiber spaces

 Recall that for a variety $X$ over a variety $T$, $\eta$ denotes the generic point of $T$ and $\bar\eta$ denotes $\Spec \overline{k(\eta)}$, where $\overline{k(\eta)}$ is the algebraic closure of the rational function field $k(\eta)$.
 Then $X_{\bar \eta} \coloneqq X \times_T \Spec \overline{k(\eta)}$ is the geometric generic fiber.
 A point is said to be a very general point of $T$ if it lies in the complement of countably many Zariski closed subsets of $T$.

-We call a sequence of birational contractions a partial MMP$/T$ (with respect to a divisor $D$) if each step consists of $D_i$-extremal divisorial/flipping contractions and $D_i$-flips, where $D_i$ is the strict transform of $D$ on $X_i$.
-Note that $D_n$ is not required to be nef over $T$.
-On the other hand, if $D_{n}$ becomes big and semi-ample over $T$, and $X_{n} \to X_{n+1}$ is the birational contraction induced by $D_n$, then is also called a partial MMP$/T$.
+We call a sequence of birational contractions a partial MMP$/T$ (with respect to a divisor $D$) if each step consists of $D_i$-extremal divisorial or flipping contractions, and $D_i$-flips, where $D_i$ is the strict transform of $D$ on $X_i$.
+In the above, the corresponding extremal contraction has relative Picard number $1$.
+To be precise, if $X_i \to X_{i+1}/T$ is a $D_i$-flipping contraction, then $X_{i+2} \to X_{i+1}/T$ is its $D_i$-flip.
+Besides, in the above partial MMP, $D_n$ is not required to be nef over $T$.
+On the other hand, if $D_{n}$ becomes nef and big over $T$, and $X_{n} \to X_{n+1}$ is the birational contraction induced by $D_n$ (in this case, the relative Picard number of $\rho(X_n/X_{n+1})$ may be greater than $1$), then is also called a partial MMP$/T$.

+In the sequel, for simplicity, when we say that a sequence $X\dto X_n/T$ is an MMP$/T$ (with respect to a divisor $D$), we mean a partial MMP$/T$ such that the strict transform $D_n$ of $D$ on $X_n$ is nef$/T$.
+In other words, we also allow the last birational contraction $X_{n-1}\to X_n$, induced by the possibly big and semi-ample divisor $D_{n-1}$, to be included in an MMP$/T$.